jliscouet/NullControllability_MBSA_DroneReliability/README.md

 # NullControllability_MBSA_DroneReliability
-This repository contains the essential codes and system architectures used in the research paper titled "Integrating Null Controllability and Model-Based Safety Assessment for Enhanced Reliability in Drone Design."
+This repository contains the essential codes and models used in the research paper titled "Integrating Null Controllability and Model-Based Safety Assessment for Enhanced Reliability in Drone Design."
 The repository is divided into two main sections:

 1. MATLAB Repository
 This section includes two key MATLAB R2022b files for performing an ACAI-based controllability assessment of a selected UAV design: